jehon/infrastructure/Readme.md

 ## Scripts

+- ++ Everything that change too often
 - ++ Can run as user

 ## Not managed

 -- End users (ml, silouane, rosalie...)
+-- <repo>/setup.sh -> configuration that run as root
+-- <repo>/setup-profile.sh -> configuration that run as user

 # HDD Desktop setup